 The G&N Committee considers director candidates recommended by other directors, employees and stockholders, and is authorized, at its discretion, to engage a professional search firm to identify and suggest director candidates.
-Written suggestions for director candidates should be sent via registered, certified or express mail to the Secretary of Ashland at 50 E. RiverCenter Boulevard, Covington, KY 41011.
-Such suggestions should be received no later than September 1, 2020, to be considered by the G&N Committee for inclusion as a director nominee for the 2021 Annual Meeting.
+Written suggestions for director candidates should be sent via registered, certified or express mail to the Secretary of Ashland at 8145 Blazer Drive, Wilmington, DE 19808.
+Such suggestions should be received no later than September 1, 2022, to be considered by the G&N Committee for inclusion as a director nominee for the 2023 Annual Meeting.
 Suggestions for director candidates should include all information required by Ashland's By-laws and any other relevant information, as to the proposed candidate.
 The G&N Committee selects each director nominee based on the nominee's skills, achievements and experience.
 The G&N Committee will review all director candidates in accordance with its charter and Ashland's Corporate Governance Guidelines, and it will identify qualified individuals consistent with criteria approved by the Board of Directors.
 The G&N Committee shall select individuals as director nominees who exhibit the highest personal and professional integrity, who have demonstrated exceptional ability and judgment and who shall be most effective in serving the interests of Ashland's stockholders.
-Additionally, the G&N Committee shall seek director candidates who exhibit the following personal and professional qualifications: (1) significant experience in the chemical industry; (2) product or process innovation experience; (3) international business expertise; (4) diverse experience in policy-making in business, government, education and/or technology, or in areas that are relevant to Ashland's global business and strategy; (5) an inquisitive and objective nature, practical wisdom and mature judgment; and (6) the ability to work with Ashland's existing directors and management.
+Additionally, the G&N Committee shall seek director candidates who exhibit the following personal and professional qualifications: (1) significant experience in the chemical industry; (2) product or process innovation experience; (3) international business expertise; (4) diverse experience in policy-making in business, government, education and/or technology, or in areas that are relevant to Ashland's existing directors and management.
 Individuals recommended by stockholders in accordance with these procedures will be evaluated by the G&N Committee in the same manner as individuals who are recommended through other means.